IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_group.rst

     The number of instances in the instance group

+  subnets (True, list, None)
+    (Required for new resource) list of subnet IDs

+  name (True, str, None)
+    (Required for new resource) The user-defined name for this instance group

+  resource_group (False, str, None)
+    Resource group ID

   application_port (False, int, None)
     Used by the instance group when scaling up instances to supply the port for the load balancer pool member.

-  tags (False, list, None)
-    List of tags for instance group

-  name (True, str, None)
-    (Required for new resource) The user-defined name for this instance group

   id (False, str, None)